Ph.D. in Education

-The College of Education offers a Doctor of Philosophy degree (Ph.D.) with six areas of emphasis.
-A Doctor of Education degree (Ed.D.) is offered in educational leadership.
-Areas of Emphasis are available in the Ph.D. include the following:
+The College of Education offers a Ph.D. in Education (Doctor of Philosophy) degree with eight areas of emphasis and an Ed.D. in Educational Leadership (Doctor of Education).
+Areas of emphasis available in the education Ph.D. program include the following:

 How to Apply